Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Introduction

-To address this, we first analyze the suboptimal results produced by CFG and the guidance mechanism of Autoguidance.
-Specifically, we perform a toy example on Gaussian mixture modeling, which provides a closed-form solution, enabling us to effectively analyze the discrepancy between the guided results and the ground truth~\cite{gauss1,gauss2}.
-Furthermore, we observe that applying stochastic block dropping during the model's forward process produces results highly similar to the weak model used in Autoguidance.
-Building on this supporting observation, we propose \ours, a simple and effective approach for constructing weak models to address the suboptimal predictions of CFG.
-Unlike prior methods that rely on externally trained or manually tuned weak models, \ours leverages the model's own structure in a training-free manner, effectively guiding the model to produce higher-quality outputs.
+To address this, we first analyze the suboptimal results produced by CFG and the underlying mechanisms of weak-model guidance.
+Specifically, our analysis begins with a toy example on Gaussian mixture modeling, where a closed-form solution allows for precise evaluation against the ground truth~\citep{gauss1,gauss2}, and is subsequently validated on real-world image data.
+Furthermore, we observe that applying stochastic block-dropping during the model's forward process produces results highly similar to the weak model used in Autoguidance.
+Building on this discovery, we propose \ours, a simple yet effective approach to address the suboptimal predictions of CFG and guide sampling towards higher quality and fidelity.
+Unlike prior methods that rely on externally trained or manually tuned weak models, \ours leverages the model's own intrinsic structure in a training-free manner, effectively steering the denoising trajectory away from failure modes to enhance the performance of conditional diffusion models.

 Our contributions are summarized as follows: